AssemblyJohn/Deep-Space-One/README.md

 # Deep-Space-One
-A 3D C++ game powered by Tritranium engine
+A 3D C++ demo powered by Tritranium engine